|Dickens Boulevard||Ruskin Drive|

 The National Curriculum sets out a word list for children in Year 3 and 4.
 We have then broken this down into Year 3 and you can find the spelling words that we learn during this year here.

-Please refer to this Spelling Booklet to find out more about how we teach spellings at Fairfield Park and also give you some ideas on how to help practice spellings at home.
+Please refer to this Spelling Booklet to find out more about how we teach spellings at Fairfield Park and also give you some ideas on how to help practise spellings at home.

 Handwriting is also a key part to presenting our work neatly.
 Click here to see the best grip for holding a pencil.
 You can also find more about how Handwriting is taught at Fairfield Park in our Handwriting Guide.